lightningdevkit/rust-lightning/lightning-rapid-gossip-sync/README.md

 Essentially, the serialization structure is as follows:

-1. Fixed prefix bytes `76, 68, 75, 1` (the first three bytes are ASCII for `LDK`)
+1. Fixed prefix bytes `76, 68, 75` (the first three bytes are ASCII for `LDK`)
     - The purpose of this prefix is to identify the serialization format, should other rapid gossip sync formats arise in the future
-    - The fourth byte is the protocol version in case our format gets updated
+2. Version byte
+   - Currently supported versions are 1 and 2
-2. Chain hash (32 bytes)
+3. Chain hash (32 bytes)
-3. Latest seen timestamp (`u32`)
+4. Latest seen timestamp (`u32`)
+5. Version 2 only:
+   - A byte indicating the number of default node features
+   - An array of node features
-4. An unsigned int indicating the number of node IDs to follow
+6. An unsigned int indicating the number of node IDs to follow
-5. An array of compressed node ID pubkeys (all pubkeys are presumed to be standard compressed 33-byte-serializations)
+7. An array of compressed node ID pubkeys (all pubkeys are presumed to be standard compressed 33-byte-serializations)
+   - Version 2 only: Each pubkey is optionally followed by supplemental feature or address information.
-6. An unsigned int indicating the number of channel announcement messages to follow
+8. An unsigned int indicating the number of channel announcement messages to follow
-7. An array of significantly stripped down customized channel announcements
+9. An array of significantly stripped down customized channel announcements
-8. An unsigned int indicating the number of channel update messages to follow
+10. An unsigned int indicating the number of channel update messages to follow
-9. A series of default values used for non-incremental channel updates
+11. A series of default values used for non-incremental channel updates
     - The values are defined as follows:
         1. `default_cltv_expiry_delta`
         2. `default_htlc_minimum_msat`